 Tried and True Tips for Making an Offer Before the Open House

 Sellers should continue with plans for the open house, unless they receive a super stupendous offer and, even then, they might not accept that offer until after the open house.
 It's up to the seller to make that decision.

-So if they want to have an edge in offer negotiations, they need to act quickly and submit a strong offer.
+So if buyers want to have an edge in offer negotiations, they need to act quickly and submit a strong offer.
 Let's say the seller receives an offer a little bit higher than list price.
 This will often excite a seller and tend to make the seller feel kindly toward the buyers.
 Buyers can throw in a few more things, too, just to make the offer more attractive: